 On July 15, 2020, the world agenda was shaken by the data breach incident related to the popular social media platform.
 As a result of the incident, the accounts of the managers of giant technology companies such as Elon Musk, Jeff Bezos, Bill Gates, and large companies with millions of followers were hacked.
 As a result of the cyberattack targeting high profile accounts, the company's shares traded on the stock exchange lost value.
 One of the consequences of the attack made by a 17-year-old hacker and his cyber accomplices, using social engineering and phishing methods, was Bitcoin theft.
 Attackers stole hundreds of thousands of dollars worth of Bitcoin with their shares from the accounts they hacked.

 What happened in 2020 proved that data breaches can affect everyone.
 So, what should companies do to protect themselves from data breaches?

-One of the most effective methods of ensuring cybersecurity and preventing data breaches within the company is to utilize Privileged Access Management (PAM) solutions, which provide control of users accessing critical data.
-With Krontech's exclusive access management platform Single Connect, you can protect your business from cyberattacks by providing high level security in accessing critical data.
+One of the most effective methods of ensuring cyber security and preventing data breaches within the company is to utilize Privileged Access Management (PAM) solutions, which provide control of users accessing critical data.
+With Kron's exclusive access management platform Single Connect, you can protect your business from cyberattacks by providing high level security in accessing critical data.